Frequently asked questions

 → Q: What if I am unsure about which course to do?

 A: Moore Access is ideal for this purpose as you can check out the first six subjects online.
-When you decide you are ready for the challenge, you can enrol in either the PTC Award or the ITS Award and then, as a bonus, your Moore Access subscription starts again for no extra cost!
+When you decide you are ready for the challenge, you can enrol later in the PTC Award.
 Find out more detailed information about Moore Access here.

 → Q: How can I change my details?